How Does Dental Insurance Work? A Complete Guide

 To be eligible for VADIP, you must meet one of three requirements.

-1. You are a Veteran and enrolled in VA Health Care.
+1. You are a veteran enrolled in VA Health Care.

 2. You are a current or surviving spouse of a Veteran.